efredericks/gvsu-cis437/_modules/tentative-schedule.md

   : Read Chapters 6 and 7 in Overview of Cloud Computing

 6
-: Full Stack Development
+: Orchestration / Full Stack Development
   : Read a TBD article

 7
 : Cloud Operations
   : Read Chapter 8 in Overview of Cloud Computing

 8
-: Big Data
+: Little and Big Data
   : Read a TBD article

 9